 With the popular trend of Shaker-style cabinetry, Prairie is the answer to all Shaker-inspired kitchens.
 It is a true shaker door due to the clean lines of the recessed-panel and wide door frames.
 Prairie’s most popular finish is a warm brown stain known as Drift.
 The Drift stain highlights the door’s natural features while staying in alignment with current trends.
 Prairie is a popular choice for kitchen remodels because of its minimalist layout and sharp squared edges.

-While the above door styles help showcase Wellborn’s popular options, there is something for everyone at Wellborn.
-Our ColorInspire program can accommodate any painted finish from a purple entertainment hutch to a mint master bath/closet and our Aspire melamine options offer high-gloss acrylic finishes.
+While the above door styles showcase Wellborn’s popular options, there is something for everyone.
+Our ColorInspire program can accommodate any painted finish from a purple entertainment hutch to a mint master bath.
+Our Aspire melamine options offer high-gloss acrylic finishes.
 The possibilities are endless at Wellborn Cabinet.

 Frequently Asked Questions

-The Shaker design tends to avoid any flourishes of style, but rather in favor of simple and functional aesthetics.
-Shaker kitchen cabinets are a popular trend in current kitchen renovations because of the timeless and simple look they give to either a traditional or contemporary design.
-Learn more about shaker style cabinets from Wellborn.
+Shaker avoids any flourishes of style in favor of simple and functional aesthetics.
+Shaker kitchen cabinets are a popular trend in kitchen renovations because of the timeless look they give to traditional or contemporary designs.

 Not at all!
 In fact, shaker kitchen cabinets are gaining popularity due to their clean lines and classic look.
-The simple and clean lines of Shaker cabinets lend themselves to placement in modern or contemporary kitchen designs, despite their traditional origin.
-Learn more about shaker style cabinets from Wellborn.
+The simple, clean lines of Shaker cabinets lend themselves to placement in modern or contemporary kitchen designs, despite their traditional origin.

 Are Shaker Cabinets Good Quality?

 Wellborn’s Shaker cabinets are incredibly high quality because of the craftsmanship and detail, and almost every line comes with a limited lifetime warranty.